sbmlteam/sbmlteam.github.io/site/content/software/sbfc/index.md

 * [SBFC Developer Manual](https://sourceforge.net/p/sbfc/code/HEAD/tree/trunk/doc/sbfc_manual/sbfc_developer_manual.pdf?format=raw)

+## Please cite the paper if you use SBFC or the SBFC framework

+Citations are crucial to our ability to justify continued development of SBFC, as well as our academic careers.
+If you use SBFC and you publish papers about your software, we ask that you please cite the SBFC papers:

+{{% notice %}}
+Gaël Jalowicki, Nicolas Rodriguez, Martina Kutmon, Jean-Baptiste Pettit, Lu Li, Arnaud Henry, Kedar Nath Natarajan, Camille Laibe, Chris T. Evelo, and Nicolas Le&nbsp;Novère.
+(2011) The System Biology Format Converter. _Nature Precedings_, [https://doi.org/10.1038/npre.2011.6363.1](https://doi.org/10.1038/npre.2011.6363.1).
+{{% /notice %}}

+{{% notice %}}
+Martina Kutmon and Nicolas Rodriguez (2011).
+The System Biology Format Converter Framework. _Nature Precedings_, [https://doi.org/10.1038/npre.2011.6370.1](https://doi.org/10.1038/npre.2011.6370.1)
+{{% /notice %}}

 ## Using SBFC (either as a standalone application or a library)

 Download the latest copy of the SBFC distribution or a specific converter of interest from the [SBFC download page](https://sourceforge.net/projects/sbfc/files) on SourceForge.
 After downloading and uncompressing the package, you can put the extracted folder where you prefer.
 We suggest you create a folder containing the model you need to convert inside the SBFC folder.